Diego Arria

-Background
+Early life

 Arria was schooled partly in Caracas and partly at the Augusta Military Academy at Fort Defiance, Virginia.
 He obtained a degree in economics and political science from the University of Michigan.
 Arria worked for the Inter-American Development Bank in Washington, D.C., until he returned to Venezuela in 1969, initially as Director of Tourism in Rafael Caldera's Ministry of Development, and later as president of the CONAHOTU (National Corporation of Hotels and Tourism), and president of Venezuelan Tourism Corporation.

 Political career

 Arria resigned as head of the Venezuela Tourism Corporation to create the political movement Causa Común (Common Cause) that later supported the presidential candidacy of Carlos Andrés Pérez.
 In 1973, Arria was elected member of the National Congress, representing the state of Miranda.
 Shortly after Carlos Andrés was elected in March 1974, he appointed Arria Governor of the Federal District (Caracas), at a time when this was one of the most important presidential appointments.
 In September 1974, he went to Chile to negotiate with President Pinochet for the release of his friend Orlando Letelier, who later became a colleague at the Inter American Development Bank in D.C.
 Pinochet ordered the release of Letelier, who was told by the officer in charge that "the arm of DINA is long; General Pinochet will not and does not tolerate activities against his government."
 This was a clear warning to Letelier that living in exile in Venezuela and United States would not guarantee his safety.
 In fact, not long after in 1976, Letelier was murdered in a car bomb attack in Washington D.C on Pinochet's order.
 Arria intervened again by bringing Letelier's body to Caracas for burial, where it remained until the end of Pinochet's rule.
 He subsequently moved from the governorship to become Minister of Information and Tourism in February 1977.
 He resigned on 17 March 1978 in order to stand as an independent candidate in the 1978 Venezuelan presidential election.
 As part of his campaign, he published two books: "Primero La Gente" ("The People First") and "Dedicación a una Causa" ("Dedication to a Cause").

 In 2012, Arria stood as an independent candidate for the presidential nomination of the Coalition for Democratic Unity for the 2012 Venezuelan presidential election.
 Primary elections were held on 12 February 2012, with Henrique Capriles Radonski winning the nomination.